Webschool-io/be-mean/apostila/mongodb/theory-nosql-EN.md

 Historically NoSql was a good term because gave visibility to this kind of database.
 It was a good marketing, as JavaScript named after Java.

-In this NoSQL database we have some big groups with a diversity of database with a diferent objectives.
+Divisions inside NoSQL database is made by its core, how it handle the data.
 Let's learn about some of them to understand where we are getting into. :P

 I'm going to explain a little about the following groups:

-- Key/Value pair
+- Key/Value pair store
-- Documents
+- Documents store
-- Graph
+- Graph store
-- Collumn
+- Collumn store